Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

 Peugeot 508 Saloon

-The Peugeot 508 is a great all rounder.
+The Peugeot 508 is one of the great all-rounders on our list of the best saloon cars.
 In fact, it’s got it all.
 It’s great looking, it’s good to drive, it won’t cost you a bomb to run it and it’s spacious too.

 The list of features included as standard is also pretty good.
 This saloon car gives you sat nav, electric windows, air-con, cruise control and alloy wheels, all included in the price, making the Peugeot 508 a pretty good deal.

-Inside and out, this is a good looking vehicle.
+Inside and out, this is also a good looking vehicle – like many of the best saloon cars.
 The exterior has that gorgeous coupé shaped styling, while inside it’s obvious that Peugeot hasn’t skimped on materials.
 Everything is to a very high quality.
-Useful controls are handily located on the steering wheel to make driving the Peugeot 508 and absolute dream.
+Useful controls are handily located on the steering wheel to make driving the Peugeot 508 and absolute dream

 John’s Verdict 8/10